Kibong-dong hovercraft base

 The Kibong-dong hovercraft base (기봉동) is a base of Korean People's Army Naval Force located in North Pyongan Province, North Korea.

 History

 Kibong-dong was constructed in the 1980s.

 Hovercraft

 Kibong-dong has sheds which could house approximately 52 hovercraft vessels.
 The hovercraft sheds were constructed between 2000 and 2003.
-Hovercraft were last observed in March 2013 Google Earth imagery, since that date free to use imagery has shown little evidence of activity of any kind.
+Hovercraft were last observed in early October 2014 Google Earth imagery, since that date free to use imagery has shown little evidence of activity of any kind.